Last Updated on

-These gaming terms can potentially have a role in the development, management, and delivery of customer relationship and if applied well can enrich customer experiences and data by gaining a better understanding of how they interact with game elements.
+These gaming terms can potentially play a role in the development, management, and delivery of customer relationships and, if applied well, can enrich customer experiences and data by providing a better understanding of how they interact with game elements.

 Is gamification a new concept?

 Most likely not.
-Customer loyalty is a big game especially in the competitive loyalty programmes offered by airlines and hotels, where customers work hard to enjoy elevated status and benefits by flying more or staying more.
+Customer loyalty is a big game especially within the competitive loyalty programmes offered by airlines and hotels, whereby customers work hard to enjoy elevated status and benefits by flying more or staying more.
 Just check the frequent traveller forums and you will see customers proudly displaying their elite traveller status.

 Customer loyalty programmes usually offer their customers tangible rewards like electrical gadgets, free flights and cash vouchers.
-While these types of rewards are amazing, it can cost money and most customers will take too long to save up their points.
+While these types of reward are amazing, they can cost money and, most customers will take too long to save up their points.
 Over time, this may lead to disengagement.
 With gamification, the loyalty programme becomes more fun, engaging and rewarding – delivering an uplift in loyalty programme participation and customer retention whilst also deepening and enriching customer data.

-In the case of Aero Mexico, they offer a unique game platform where customers have the chance to wager their existing miles for additional rewards.
-Whilst gambling is not for every jurisdiction or culture, it does keep consumers wanting to engage with the airline because it has obvious potential financial benefits.
+In the case of Aero Mexico, it offers a unique game platform where customers have the chance to wager their existing miles for additional rewards.
+Whilst gambling is not for every jurisdiction or culture, it does keep consumers wanting to engage with the airline due to the obvious potential financial benefits.

-How can you start applying gamification into your business?
+How can you start applying gamification in your business?

 Gamification opens up a whole new dimension of how customer relationships and customer loyalty programmes can run.
 Here are a few key considerations when developing your gamification strategy: